Amol2108/AWS-practical-/README.md

    30  mkfs -t ext3 /dev/xvdbf1 -------to format particular disk/partition
    31  mount /dev/xvdbf1 /mnt/data/
    32  lsblk-------- to check all the partition created

+Explanation-
+1- In this practical we firstly create a volume in aws.
+2- connect that volume to instance.
+3- in the terminal we then create partitions for the volume.
+4- suppose if we create two additional partition volumes of 2 gb and 4gb then if we want to mount some directories in the created partiton then first we need to format the created partition here which is 4 gb, then we mount the directory on the partiton.